filecoin-project/lotus-docs/content/en/tutorials/lotus/build-with-lotus-api.md

 ### Lotus node

-The following the steps walk-through how to install a Lotus node.
+The following the steps walk through how to install a Lotus node.
 Further, more detailed, instructions are available on the [Install a Lotus node page](https://lotus.filecoin.io/docs/set-up/install/).

 1. Download the Lotus source code.
 The version number of the latest release can be found on the [lotus releases](https://github.com/filecoin-project/lotus/releases) page: